nasa-fornax/fornax-documentation/documentation/intro_quick_start.md

 For now, go to the left-hand menu and choose JupyterHub under Compute.

 ## 4. Select a Server Type
 You’ll be prompted to select the size of the compute instance.
-Please choose **Standard** until you have carefully read the {ref}`intro-best-practices` section.
+Please choose **Small** until you have carefully read the {ref}`intro-best-practices` section.

 ## 5. Select a Software Environment